 Today's Homeowner looks at dozens of datapoints on moving companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-Cost is a common concern when thinking about moving.
+Cost can be a big concern when thinking about moving.
 The usual amount you can expect to spend hourly for movers in Big Lake is:

 You should choose a local mover if you want a more personal experience.
-Local movers will be familiar with Big Lake and can offer more tailored services.
+Local movers know the Big Lake area better and can provide more tailored services.
 However, national and international moving companies usually have more resources, better insurance, and a wider variety of services.

-Compared to a national average of 100.0, the cost of living index for Big Lake is 105.2.
-This index considers housing payments, childcare, food, transportation, and other crucial expenses.
+Big Lake's cost of living index is 105.2.
+This figure considers mortgage or rent payments, food, childcare, transportation, and other essential expenses.
+(100.0 is the national average.)

 The median home price in Big Lake is 356358, while the average monthly rent is about $1,699.